Skip to main content

 How do we map outdoor duty zones to indoor posts?

-Start from where students actually gather indoors (corridors, wet areas, library, halls), set posts against sight-lines and room capacity, then assign each outdoor post an indoor equivalent so the existing roster converts automatically.
+Start from where students actually gather indoors (corridors, wet areas, library, halls), set posts against sight-lines and room capacity, then give each outdoor post an indoor equivalent so the existing roster converts automatically.
 Walk the mapping once before you publish it.

 Does yard duty fairness still count on wet days?

 It should.
 Indoor supervision is the same work in a different place, and wet-day conversions often add posts.
-If the fairness ledger skips rainy days, the winter term quietly overloads whoever sits nearest the busy corridors.
+If the fairness count skips rainy days, the winter term quietly overloads whoever sits nearest the busy corridors.

 What belongs in a wet day plan document?

-From the Bell Path workspace
+In Bell Path

-One click from oval to corridor
+One step from oval to corridor

 See wet day planning